-Summary of IDJC Housing Program Options
+Summary of IDJC Resettlement Options

-Option A Option B Option C Option D Options Provided A lot improved with a new housing unit constructed within a newly developed IDJC community w housing unit instructed within a wly developed IDJC mmunity IDJC community to be improved with a new housing unit by an eligible recipient unit by an eligible recipient (Options A and D) of program conclude, those portions (Options A, B, and D) of the program conclude, those properties A housing incentive toward the purchase of a lot improved with an existing housing unit meeting HUD Housing Quality Standards, located in Louisiana and outside of the currently recognized 100-year floodplain, but apart from a newly developed IDJC community Eligibility Current permanent primary resident on the Island OR Past permanent primary Island resident who was a resident as of August 28, 2012 and has been displaced since that date.
+Option A Option B Option C Option D Options Provided A lot improved with a new housing unit constructed within a newly developed IDJC community A lot within a newly developed IDJC community to be improved with a new housing unit by an eligible recipient If properties remain after earlier portions (Options A, B, and D) of the program conclude, those properties Homebuyer assistance toward the purchase of a lot improved with an existing housing unit meeting HUD Housing Quality Standards, located in Louisiana and outside of the currently recognized 100-year floodplain, but apart from a newly developed IDJC community Eligibility Current permanent primary resident on the Island OR Past permanent primary Island resident who was a resident as of August 28, 2012 and has been displaced since that date.
 Such residents who currently live in an owned home off the Island are eligible only in Option B. Any past permanent Island resident displaced prior to August 28, 2012 who lived in a program eligible parish at the time of Isaac OR Past permanent primary Island resident who lived on the Island after Isaac, and lived in a program eligible parish4 at the time of Isaac, OR Any past permanent resident who lived on the Island on or after Isaac and owns a home off-Island as their current primary residence.
 These applicants are required to sell their home prior to moving into their completed home in the new community.
 Alternatively, if eligible applicants choose to retain their current owned home, they may acquire the lot at fair market value.
-This requirement is due to the prohibition against providing assistance for a second home. will be processed in a manner consistent with CDBG requirements while taking community needs into consideration Same as Option A. Timing 5 1 st Quarter 2019 1 st Quarter 2020 Post-2020 1 st Quarter 2019
+This requirement is due to the prohibition against providing assistance for a second home. will be processed in a manner consistent with CDBG requirements while taking community needs into consideration Same as Option A. Timing 5 1 st Quarter 2019 2 nd Quarter 2020 Post-2020 1 st Quarter 2019

-The first phase of the IDJC Housing Program includes Option A (housing incentive within a newly developed IDJC Community) and Option D (housing incentive toward homeownership outside of a newly developed IDJC Community).
+The first phase of the IDJC Resettlement includes Option A (homebuyer assistance within the newly developed IDJC Community) and Option D (assistance toward homeownership outside of a newly developed IDJC Community).
 The program is designed to first (1) meet the needs of current Island residents and those displaced after the date of the Qualifying Disaster - Hurricane Isaac's August 28, 2012 Louisiana landfall, second (2) provide former Island residents displaced prior to August 28, 2012 an opportunity to join a newly developed IDJC community, and third (3) meet all requisite HUD and CDBG-NDR legal and regulatory obligations - toward full residential buildout capacity within the newly developed IDJC community.
-As such, subsequent IDJC Housing Program Options B and C will be phased in until which time the Program's goals are achieved.
+As such, subsequent IDJC Resettlement Options B and C will be phased in until which time the Program's goals are achieved.